-So it’s more than a little curious that just days before her scheduled announcement, stories, all from anonymous sources, started breaking that she routinely treats her staff not just badly, but worse than any other politician whose last name doesn’t start with a T and end with the most intelligent part of his anatomy.
+So it’s more than a little curious that just days before her scheduled announcement, stories, all from anonymous sources, of course, started breaking that she routinely treats her staff not just badly, but worse than any other politician whose last name doesn’t start with a T and end with the most intelligent part of his anatomy.
 I know I don’t take such charges lightly–the unprecedented way that Bill Clinton routinely threw subordinates under the bus rather than accepting responsibility for mistakes, which I thought was potentially a hugely damaging example to set for the country (I think I was right), caused me to break with the Democrats and support Bob Dole in 1996.

 But more than a few things didn’t and don’t add up in the highly damaging coverage.
 First, there were the many staffers who have been with her for years, including a number who left and came back.
 Then there were all the ex-Klobuchar staffers who secured better positions elsewhere, including many in the Obama administration–does she deserve no credit for mentoring them up to that level, and is that not what a very good boss does, too few bosses in fact?

 What’s also curious is that, as Klobuchar herself has pointed out, she spent years in the private sector in an executive position, and before she ran for Senate, she was the district attorney for the largest county in Minnesota.
 Where were all the stories of abuse then, and why didn’t anyone from any of these previous places of employment come forward to corroborate the claims being made?
 Did Klobuchar have a highly unlikely Damascas To Road moment when she reached the Senate where treatment of employees is concerned?
 Ah, but noted psychologist Caitlin Flanagan (yes, that’s the sound of sarcasm dripping), in her hit job on Klobuchar for The Atlantic, has at least one smoldering gun: this letter.
-Go ahead and read it, dig in on the anonymous complaints, vague–with one exception that gives the game away–charges, and all.
+Go ahead and read it, dig in on the–again–anonymous complaints, the vague–with one exception that gives the game away–charges, and all.
 Read it, and ask yourself: would this letter ever have been written, let alone have seen the light of day, if Klobuchar had been more of a ‘how high’ supporter of the union local that wrote it?

 In the era of #metoo, we’re taught to “believe the victims/accusers,” anonymous or not.
 But the profile of an abusive boss is the inverse of a sexual predator, as anyone who’s had one knows.
 While the predator singles out his victims for surreptitious attack, leaving everyone else oblivous, a boss who’s abusive is usually an equal opportunity sociopath–pretty much everyone in the office gets hit directly or at least with the flak, early and often, except, in some cases, a golden boy/girl favorite or two.
 So why has the media chosen to focus on scattered anonymous accusations, while ignoring this letter, signed by more than 60 current and former Klobuchar staffers, that paints a very different picture?

-The best indicator that the establishment was keenly aware of the threat a candidate like Klobuchar poses, and determined therefore to get the knife fix in early?
+But the best indicator that the establishment was keenly aware of the threat a candidate like Klobuchar poses, and determined therefore to get the knife fix in early?
 The effusive praise she recieved from a chorus of Republican senators and congressmen the day after she announced.
 “I don’t know if this will hurt her chances” one observed, coyly and disingenously.
 Meanwhile conservative media rushed in an apparent panic to make clear to potentially wavering pieces of the Trump coalition that she’s not an alternative to staying red or home.
 And the ‘liberal’ media has made a conspicuous effort to erase her from coverage that can’t be explained by polling numbers alone, given the unearned media O2 they’ve been pumping into other campaigns that are doing no better.
 Nearly two-thirds of voters don’t even know enough to have an opinion about her–that’s Tulsi Gabbard territory–though there’s an upside for her in this too.
 Meanwhile, the alt-right, which knows better, continues to obsess.

-But perhaps nothing in this onslaught better illustrates the disconnect between who Klobuchar is vs what the pros would make of her than the latest Clue game piece: the comb.
+Perhaps nothing in this nonslaught better illustrates the disconnect between who Klobuchar is vs what the pros would make of her than the latest Clue game piece: the comb.
 You know the story: Klobuchar was on a plane, on a regular domestic flight, not a private jet, natch, waiting for her aides to bring her a salad from one of the concessions.
 When it arrived, it turned out that someone had forgotten to include flatware, and because the only implement available to eat it with was a comb, she used that instead.
 Then, quel horreur, she asked the aide who brought the salad to clean the comb, presumably because unlike a typical one-percenter, she needed to use it again.
 Was it weird?
 Yes, it was–unlike blow-dried simulacra, normal people are weird.
 They’re also resourceful and spontaneous, not programmed, and this was too.
 A bit of a sexist trap, as well, by the way–if you are a woman or know women’s metabolism, you know that not eating the salad was probably not an option, and can probably understand her anger at the aide, too.
 Still, maybe she should have eaten it with her hands–that would definitely have played better, right?
 But she neglected to poll before picking up the comb, so we’ll never know.

 One of Klobuchar’s secret weapons was and is expected to be her Midwestern sense of humor.
 Little known fact: a disproportionate share of our country’s humor comes from the heartland: The Onion, Prairie Home Companion, Second City, David Letterman, Johnny Carson, and much more (full disclosure, if it’s not already obvious: that’s where we come from too).
 It was in full evidence when Trump tweaked her for declaring her candidacy and support for climate change legislation in a snowstorm, which she used to flip the tables, with prejudice, on typical commentary about female candidates, and there’s little doubt she’d cut him to white powder on his favorite piece of furniture with it in any debate.
 Like other normal people, she’s often in danger of taking shtick too far (we’d stick with just “How was the salad?”, Senator), but her bigger challenge appears to be that coastal elites just don’t get the joke, based on their reaction to her “this is where you’re supposed to cheer” line in a recent CNN Town Hall.
 Watch it–you’ll likely be puzzled by the pundits who described it as her pathetic Jeb!
 “Please clap” moment, and hopefully get an even clearer sense as to why the media is not to be trusted when it comes to anti-celebrities like her.